shingo103/Kuku/README.md

 ## License
-The program is licensed under CC BY 3.0.
+This program is distributed under the MIT Licence, see LICENSE.txt.